Dual diagnosis treatment texas - Heights Behavioral Health, Houston

 Dual Diagnosis & Co-Occurring Disorder Treatment in Houston

-A dual diagnosis means a mental health condition and a substance use or behavioral addiction are happening at once, and each one tends to feed the other.
-Programs that treat them separately, or pass you between providers, often leave the real driver untouched.
-At Heights Behavioral Health, dual diagnosis is not an add-on, it is how we practice.
-Our care is dual diagnosis-forward from the first conversation, with one coordinated, master’s-level team and one plan that is customized around you.
+A dual diagnosis means a mental health condition and a substance use or behavioral addiction are happening at once, and each one feeds the other.
+Programs that treat them separately, or pass you between providers, leave the real driver untouched, which is why so many treatment attempts fail.
+At Heights Behavioral Health, dual diagnosis is not a specialty track bolted onto the side.
+It is how we practice, from the first conversation, with one coordinated team treating the mental health and the addiction in one plan.

 • Process addictions (sex, gambling, technology) with depression or anxiety